sorourke2/OA-12-6/README.md

 # Fullstack Technical Assessment

 Implemented as a command line program, the program allows the user to input criteria to find the "best-matched restaurants".
-The "Function" can be tested against using the command line by passing in arguments, therefore most argument validation occurs at the point of reading argument input.
+The "Function" can be tested against using the command line by passing in arguments, therefore most argument validation occurs at the point of reading argument input (In regards to requirement #2 "If parameter values are invalid, return an error message.")

 Data is returned from the main() function run in index.py as well as displayed on the command line in a table format for easy readability.

 ## How to Run